 You might’ve heard of the dreaded polar vortex in recent years, like the January 2014 vortex that set many record low temperatures, disrupted transportation, and caused widespread power outages in the US.

 According to NOAA, polar vortexes are low-pressure systems that originate from the earth’s poles.
 The jet stream sucks frigid polar air further south than normal, touching states as far down as Texas or Georgia.

 A bomb cyclone is a rapidly developing storm that forms when a mass of cold air, carried from Canada by the jet stream, smashes into a mass of warm air moving inland from the ocean.
-The collision creates a spinning cyclone motion, which is why some refer to these cyclones as “winter hurricanes”.
-The bomb label refers to how quickly the storm forms, which can drop temperatures and snow more suddenly than a typical Nor’easter.
+The collision creates a spinning cyclone motion, which is why some refer to these cyclones as “winter hurricanes.”
+The bomb label refers to how quickly the atmospheric pressure drops, which causes the storm to form more suddenly than a typical Nor’easter.